suap-dev/electronic-grade-book/README.md

 electronic-grade-book

-I'm going to try to implement electronic gradebook, with some nice OOP and Streamlit.
+I'm going to try to implement electronic gradebook, with some nice OOP (and possibly Streamlit).